abpanic/Mastering-JavaScript/30_Lesson_Mini_project_final/30_lesson_mini_project_final.md

 ## Testimony

-Now it is time support the author and  express your thoughts about the Author and 30LessonsOfJavaScript.
+Now it is time support the author and  express your thoughts about the Author and Mastering JavaScript.
 You can leave your testimonial on this [link](https://testimonify.herokuapp.com/)

 ## Support